AhmedMohsen2492/BMI_Calculator/README.md

 <h1 align="center">
-Calculate Calories
+BMI calculator
 </h1>

 <h2>
 Decription
 </h2>

-This is a mobile app that calculates your
+This is a mobile app that calculates your body mass index (BMI)

 <h2>
 Screenshots